mohesu/barcode_scanner/README.md

   /// Barcode controller (optional) final MobileScannerController? controller;

-  /// Show overlay or not (default: true) final bool showOverlay;
+  /// You can use your own custom overlay builder
+  /// to build your own overlay
+  /// This will override the default custom overlay final Widget?
+Function(BuildContext, bool?, MobileScannerController)?
+      customOverlayBuilder;

   /// Overlay border color (default: white) final Color? borderColor;